MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 You might have some confusion over the difference between tenants, users, and subscriptions within Azure.
 A _tenant_ is the Azure Active Directory entity which encompasses a whole organization.
 This tenant has at least one _subscription_ and _user_.
 A user is an individual and is associated with only one tenant, the organization that they belong to.
-Users are those accounts which log in to Azure to provision and use resources.
+Users are those accounts which sign in to Azure to provision and use resources.
 A user may have access to multiple _subscriptions_, which are the agreements with Microsoft to use cloud services, including Azure.
 Every resource is associated with a subscription.